Marijuana Laws in New York:

 Possessing Marijuana in New York

-• Between 2 to 8 ounces = Misdemeanor: Up to $1,000 fine and up to 1 year in jail
+• Between 8 ounces to 1 pound = $5000 maximum fine and up to 4 years in jail

 Selling Marijuana in New York

-In the state of New York, it is illegal to sell cannabis.
-The sale of certain derivatives in only legal for state-licensed medical marijuana dispensaries.
+In the state of New York, it is illegal to sell or gift large amounts of cannabis.
 Penalties for selling cannabis in New York are as follows:

-• Between 25 grams to 4 ounces = Felony: Up to $5,000 fine and up to 4 years of imprisonment
+• Between 25 grams to 4 ounces = $5000 maximum fine and up to 4 years in jail

-• Between 4 ounces to 16 ounces = Felony: Up to $5,000 fine and up to 7 years of incarceration
+• Between 4 ounces to 1 pound = $5000 maximum fine and up to 7 years in jail

 Drug trafficking carries steep penalties in New York.
-Major trafficking is a felony which carries fines up to $100,000 and up 15-25 years in prison.
-A person is deemed a major marijuana trafficker if acting as the director of an organization where one or more of the following conditions exists:
+Major trafficking is a felony that carries fines up to $100,000 and up to 15-25 years in prison.
+A major marijuana trafficker acts as the director of an organization where one or more of the following conditions exists:

 • Completes $75,000 in cannabis sales within a year or less